 Contingent

 Share % Name of Beneficiary

 Beneficiary DOB (MM/DD/YY) SSN or Taxpayer ID Relationship to IRA Owner

 Street Address City State Zip Code

 Phone Number Email

 BENEFICIARY TYPE Primary Contingent

 Share % Name of Beneficiary

 Beneficiary DOB (MM/DD/YY) SSN or Taxpayer ID Relationship to IRA Owner

 Street Address City State Zip Code

 Phone Number Email

 BENEFICIARY TYPE Primary Contingent

 Share % Name of Beneficiary

 Beneficiary DOB (MM/DD/YY) SSN or Taxpayer ID Relationship to IRA Owner

 Street Address City State Zip Code

 Phone Number Email

-BENEFICIARY TYPE Primary ○ Contingent

 Contingent

-Share % Name of Beneficiary Contingent

-Share % Name of Beneficiary Beneficiary DOB (MM/DD/YY) SSN or Taxpayer ID Relationship to IRA Owner
+BENEFICIARY TYPE Primary Relationship to IRA Owner

-Relationship to IRA Owner State Zip Code
+BENEFICIARY TYPE Primary Share % Name of Beneficiary Contingent Relationship to IRA Owner State Zip Code

-Beneficiary DOB (MM/DD/YY) SSN or Taxpayer ID
+BENEFICIARY TYPE Primary Share % Name of Beneficiary Beneficiary DOB (MM/DD/YY) Contingent SSN or Taxpayer ID

-Beneficiary DOB (MM/DD/YY) Street Address SSN or Taxpayer ID City
+BENEFICIARY TYPE Primary Share % Name of Beneficiary Beneficiary DOB (MM/DD/YY) Street Address Contingent SSN or Taxpayer ID City

-Beneficiary DOB (MM/DD/YY) Street Address Phone Number SSN or Taxpayer ID City Email
+BENEFICIARY TYPE Primary Share % Name of Beneficiary Beneficiary DOB (MM/DD/YY) Street Address Phone Number Contingent SSN or Taxpayer ID City Email

-Beneficiary DOB (MM/DD/YY) Street Address Phone Number BENEFICIARY TYPE Primary SSN or Taxpayer ID City Email
+BENEFICIARY TYPE Primary Share % Name of Beneficiary Beneficiary DOB (MM/DD/YY) Street Address Phone Number BENEFICIARY TYPE Primary Contingent SSN or Taxpayer ID City Email

-Beneficiary DOB (MM/DD/YY) Street Address Phone Number BENEFICIARY TYPE Primary Share % Name of Beneficiary SSN or Taxpayer ID City Email Contingent State Zip Code
+BENEFICIARY TYPE Primary Share % Name of Beneficiary Beneficiary DOB (MM/DD/YY) Street Address Phone Number BENEFICIARY TYPE Primary Share % Name of Beneficiary Contingent SSN or Taxpayer ID City Email Contingent State Zip Code

-SECTION 5 Spousar Consent (IRA Owner Initials) I am Married.
-I understand that if I designate a primary benefit signing below. ciary other than my spouse, my spouse must consent by (IRA Owner Initials) I am Not Married.
-I understand that if I marry in the future, which includes the spousal consent documentation.
-I must complete a new Designation of Beneficiary form This section should be reviewed if either the trust or the residence of the account owner is located in a community to the important tax consequences of giving up one's community property interest, the individual signing this s spouse of the above-named account owner.
-I acknowledge that I have received a fair and reasonable disclosure important tax consequences of giving up my interest in this account, I have been advised to see a tax or legal pro the funds or property deposited in this account and consent to the beneficiary designations(s) indicated above.
-I as result.
-No tax or legal advice was given to me by Preferred Trust Company. ection should consult with a tax or legal professional.
-I am the of my spouse's property and financial obligations.
-Due to the fessional.
-I hereby give the account owner any interest I have Signature of IRA Owner Spouse (if applicable) Date section 6 Interested Party Designation Complete the information below only if you wish to authorize an individual to receiv e information on your account.
-I hereby designate the below-mentioned Interested Party Designee subject to all applicable terms and provisions Party Designee to receive statements and other account information from Preferred Trust Company as Custodian vi Preferred Trust Company as Custodian is under no duty to investigate or inquire about the Interested Party Designer transactions on my behalf.
-I understand that I may revise this information at any time by giving written notice to Figrant an Interested Party Agent authorization to execute transactions on their behalf, Preferred Trust Company as C a written, telephonic or electronic communications.
-I agree th ee.
-I understand that this individual is not authorized to execu referred Trust Company.
-If an IRA Account Owner would like Individual/Financial Representative Name Company/Broker Dealer Affiliation (if applicable) Mailing Address City State Zip Code
+SECTION 3 3 pousai Consent (IRA Owner Initials) I am Married.
+I understand that if I designate a primary ber signing below. neficiary other than my spouse, my spouse must consent by (IRA Owner Initials) I am Not Married.
+I understand that if I marry in the future which includes the spousal consent documentation. ıre, I must complete a new Designation of Beneficiary forn This section should be reviewed if either the trust or the residence of the account owner is located in a commu to the important tax consequences of giving up one's community property interest, the individual signing the spouse of the above-named account owner.
+I acknowledge that I have received a fair and reasonable disclosimportant tax consequences of giving up my interest in this account, I have been advised to see a tax or legal the funds or property deposited in this account and consent to the beneficiary designations(s) indicated above result.
+No tax or legal advice was given to me by Preferred Trust Company. nis section should consult with a tax or legal professional.
+I am the sure of my spouse's property and financial obligations.
+Due to the professional.
+I hereby give the account owner any interest I have Signature of IRA Owner Spouse (if applicable) Date SECTION 6 Interested Party Designation Complete the information below only if you wish to authorize an individual to rec eive information on your account.
+I hereby designate the below-mentioned Interested Party Designee subject to all applicable terms and provis Party Designee to receive statements and other account information from Preferred Trust Company as Custodia Preferred Trust Company as Custodian is under no duty to investigate or inquire about the Interested Party Destransactions on my behalf.
+I understand that I may revise this information at any time by giving written notice grant an Interested Party Agent authorization to execute transactions on their behalf, Preferred Trust Company an via written, telephonic or electronic communications.
+I agree the signee.
+I understand that this individual is not authorized to execut to Preferred Trust Company.
+If an IRA Account Owner would like t Individual/Financial Representative Name Company/Broker Dealer Affiliation (if applicable) Mailing Address City State Zip Code